 Apart from the audio specs of your headphones, another thing you should be concerned about is the IP rating.
 Headphones without an official IP rating should never be used outdoors or for working out.

 Meanwhile, headphones with an IPX4 rating will be fine for working out, but you should still be careful not to drop them in water.

 Always be mindful of your headphones’ IP rating, especially when commuting or working out.
-Also, don’t take your headphones anywhere near the shower if they don’t have an IP67 rating or higher.
+Also, don’t take your headphones anywhere near the shower or in a sauna or steam room if they don’t have an IP67 rating or higher.

 Despite their latency-free superior audio, wired headphones need to be handled carefully.
 The wires are sensitive components that can get damaged and cause the audio to cut out instantly.
 Thankfully, if you follow the tips outlined above, and are prepared to replace the components or repair them, you will be able to enjoy high-fidelity audio without ever entertaining the notion of going wireless.